dezmoleski/wordle/README.md

 # Wordle-related Programs
-The programs and data files here are copyright (C) Dez Moleski dez@moleski.com, licensed under the MIT License: all uses permitted with appropriate attribution.
+The programs and data files here are copyright (C) 2024 Dez Moleski dez@moleski.com

+Licensed under the MIT License: all uses permitted with appropriate attribution.